 Related videos:

-CMA CGM informed Reuters that it was suspending shipments to or from Cuba while monitoring the situation to adjust its operations according to the applicable regulations.
+CMA CGM informed Reuters that it was suspending shipments to or from Cuba while monitoring the situation to adjust its operations in line with applicable regulations.

 Hapag-Lloyd, for its part, cited "compliance risks" associated with the same executive order as the reason for the halt.